posit-conf-2025/pkg-dev/github-actions-prompts.md

 ## libminer

-If you don't have your own package, but you did fork and clone libminer earlier today, you can **update** its GHA workflows, which need a refresh (they were configured a year ago).
+If you don't have your own package, but you did fork and clone libminer earlier today, you can **update** the GHA workflows in your fork, which need a refresh (they were configured a while ago).

 First, visit the Actions tab of your fork.
 You'll probably see a message like this: